 The answer is S.M.A.R.T. goals!
 S.M.A.R.T. is an acronym that stands for specific, measurable, achievable, relevant, and time-based.
 To jog your memory real quick or to understand what S.M.A.R.T. goals are, briefly head over to Smart Insights.

-3. Promote your Holiday Marketing Campaign
+3. Promote your holiday marketing campaign

 What a dream!
 You have created your best holiday marketing campaign, yet, and you cannot wait to see how it helped boost your sales.
 But hold on with the euphoria, because first, it is time to figure out how you will share your holiday campaign with your target audiences.
-For instance, you could implement some of the following promotion tactics per your channel.

 Email Marketing